-The tax credit in 2016 relates to the recognition of an IFRS deferred tax asset.
-This has been included following the closure of Singapore, as future taxable profits are projected to emerge over the coming years.
-Appendix 1 sets out QRT S.05.01 Premiums, claims and expenses which gives details of premiums and claims in Standard Life International's business.
+Appendix 1 sets out QRT S.05.01 Premiums, claims and expenses which give details of premiums and claims in Standard Life International's business.

-Further information on the results can be found in the 'report by the directors' section of Standard Life International's Annual Financial Statements 2016.
+Further information on the results can be found in the 'report by the directors' section of Standard Life International's Annual Financial Statements 2017.